survivejs/webpack-book/manuscript/developing/03_linting.md

 indent_size = 2
 ```

+## Prettier

-T> [Prettier](https://www.npmjs.com/package/prettier) goes one step further and can format your code automatically according to your coding style.
+[Prettier](https://www.npmjs.com/package/prettier) goes one step further and can format your code automatically according to your coding style.
 If you want to use Prettier with ESLint, you should use [eslint-config-prettier](https://www.npmjs.com/package/eslint-config-prettier) to disable ESLint rules that conflict with Prettier.
 Be warned that Prettier is highly opinionated in how it thinks code should look and offers few formatting options.

+## Danger

-T> [Danger](https://www.npmjs.com/package/danger) operates on a higher level than the tools discussed.
+[Danger](https://www.npmjs.com/package/danger) operates on a higher level than the tools discussed.
 For example, it can check that the project change log was updated before a release is pushed to the public.
 You can also force pull requests of your project to comply specific standards.

 ## Conclusion